A defense contractor died after a bar fight with Marines, and some see a crime. Others see an accident and overzealous prosecution.

 Negron told at least one other Marine the following morning that he had knocked Rodriguez out with one punch after the contractor became aggressive with Draher.

-At 8:30 a.m., Gilmet asked another American to watch out for Rodriguez.
+At 8:30 a.m., Gilmet asked another American to watch after Rodriguez.
 The contractor stopped breathing at 10:15 a.m. and was taken to a military hospital.
 The severity of his injury soon became apparent.

 He was flown to Germany for additional care but died there with family members present.

-Note: Correction: An earlier version of this story incorrectly stated who fell to the ground in the fight on Jan.
-1, 2019.